healspaceos/healspaceos.github.io/README.md

 I personally used this OS during my journey through cancer, and it helped me immensely.
 I might be long gone when you read this page, but my esoteric presence will remain with you through the esoteric portal of this OS.

 This OS focuses on:
-- Energy Healing with Humming Mantra
+- Energy Aligning with Humming Mantra
 - Reducing Anxiety with Practical Breathwork
 - Emitting Reiki Energy through the Esoteric Portal (24/7)
 - Helping Build Mindful Habits